inspirehep/author.xml/README.md

 If the output contains 'fail' or 'error', then there is a problem with the .xml file, i.e. it is not adhering to the .dtd file.

 <a name="submitarxiv"></a>
-## Submitting my author.xml to arXiv
+## My author.xml is ready to be submitted to arXiv
 Congratulations if your author.xml validated successfully!

 Following validation, you can now submit the author.xml file as part of your submission to arXiv in a .tar ball.
 The instructions to do this are in [arxiv.org](https://arxiv.org/help/tar).